AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/project-setup.md

 ## Onboarding

-The onboarding process configuring event registrations and completing the eventing configuration in Adobe Commerce.
+The onboarding process configures event registrations and completes the eventing configuration in Adobe Commerce.

 ### Configure the event registrations

-By default, the `./onboarding/custom/registrations.json` config file creates all the registrations for all entities that are prtesen in the repo's `app.config.yaml` file.
+By default, the `./onboarding/custom/registrations.json` config file creates all the registrations for all entities that are present in the repo's `app.config.yaml` file.
 You can edit the `registrations.json` file to remove any Commerce or back office unneeded registrations.
 For example, the YAML file shown in the [Configure the project](#configure-the-project) section commented out the `product-backoffice` package.
 In this case, you must remove backoffice from the product entity:

 ```json
 {